 Revolution InstaGLO R180 Toaster in Stainless Steel

 We want to say upfront that a great toaster does not need to cost a ton of money.
 But, if you have some extra cash and are looking for a souped-up toaster for the tech age, the Revolution Cooking 2-Slice R180 Smart toaster is quite impressive.

 There’s a digital touchscreen display with five different food settings (bread, bagels, English muffins, waffles, and toaster pastries), three toasting modes (fresh, frozen, and reheat), seven browning levels, adjustable screen brightness and alert signals, a countdown timer, auto lower and lift, a removable crumb tray, an analog or digital clock with the date, plus a whopping 1,500 watts of toasting power.

 Does your toaster need a microchip to make great toast?
 No. But, is it fun to have a tech-equipped toaster?
 Absolutely.

 Best for the Design Lover

 Maybe you’re looking to spend a bit more on aesthetics.
 Meet the Smeg 2-Slice Toaster, whose vintage-inspired design will look stunning on your counter.

 While it takes its design inspiration from the mid-20th century, it offers modern functionality like a backlit knob with six browning settings, modes for reheating, defrosting, and bagels, and extra-wide slots for whichever kind of bread you feel like toasting.
 It comes in several gorgeous finishes (we love the copper!) and will most certainly spark joy as it’s toasting your daily bread.

 The best toaster for you will depend on the size of your space, how many bells and whistles you want to spring for, and how much you’re willing to spend.
-We love the Breville Bit More 2-Slice Toaster (view at Wayfair) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
+We love the Breville A Bit More 2-Slice Toaster (view at Sur La Table) for its functionality and ease of use—the genius “A Bit More” function is incredibly useful.
 If you love a retro feel, the Smeg 2-Slice Toaster (view at Food52) is a great machine that also will look snazzy on your counter.